awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

   VOLUME ["/var/log/exported"]
   ```

   By default, the volume permissions are set to `0755` and the owner as `root`\.
-These permissions can be customized in the Dockerfile\.
+You can customize these permissions in the Dockerfile\.
 The following example defines the owner of the directory as `node`\.

   ```
   FROM public.ecr.aws/amazonlinux/amazonlinux:latest